 Sole legal custody refers to one parent having the authority to make decisions for the child on their own, whereas joint legal custody occurs when both parents have decision-making authority and are obliged to discuss and reach an agreement agree together on matters affecting the child.
 Overall, legal custody refers to the ability of the parents to make important decisions for their children and physical custody refers to where the children actually live.

 Is a parent allowed to visit their child is they fail to pay child support?

 The saw says that a parent cannot be denied access to their child solely based on their failure to pay child support.
 If support and custody have been ordered by a judge, and a parent refuses visitation for the other parent’s failure to pay support, it may arise that both parties have violated the order – one for failing to pay child support and one for not following the custody schedule.

 If a parent fails to pay child support, the appropriate solution is to go in front of a judge and ask the judge to determine the appropriate resolution.
 If the court-ordered child support to be paid initially, then the best remedy is to file a Motion for Contempt for the parent’s failure to pay.
 However, if the child support was an agreement that was reached between the parents and not included in a court order, there will have to be a Motion to the Court to require the parent to pay.

 What to Do If You Need More Information About Your Child or Custody

 Knowing everything possible about your child’s future, from his or her daily activities to big life decisions, and also how visitation and custody work, is an important part of parenting.
 North Carolina law does set forth a parent’s rights to records and information about their children.

-In order to make sure that your Child Custody Order does completely protect your parental rights, talk to our Charlotte family law attorneys at Remington & Dixon today.
+In order to make sure that your Child Custody Order does completely protect your parental rights, talk to a Charlotte family law attorney at Remington & Dixon today.